pedsmoreira/casex/README.md

 </p>

 <p align="center">
-  All in one, self expressive function for string case styles
+  All in one, self expressive pattern for string case styles
 </p>

 <p align="center">